Prashant50012/Stock-Market/predictive-modeling.md

 5. **Model evaluation:** The final step would be to evaluate the performance of the model using appropriate metrics such as mean squared error or R-squared.
 The model could also be tested on out-of-sample data to assess its ability to generalize to new data.

+### Outline

+**Data preparation**
+- Load the dataset into a Pandas DataFrame.
+- Clean and preprocess the data, including handling missing values and scaling and normalizing the data.
+- Select relevant features for the model, such as trading volume, price-to-earnings ratio, and moving averages.
+**Feature engineering**
+- Engineer new features that may be relevant to stock price prediction, such as technical indicators like MACD or RSI.
+**Model selection**
+- Split the data into training and testing sets.
+- Select a machine learning algorithm to use for the model, such as linear regression or LSTM.
+- Train the model on the training data using appropriate training techniques, such as cross-validation or time-series splitting.
+**Model evaluation**
+- Evaluate the performance of the model using appropriate metrics such as mean squared error or R-squared.
+- Test the model on out-of-sample data to assess its ability to generalize to new data.

 ```
 import pandas as pd
 from sklearn.linear_model import LinearRegression